ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 Let us not also forget to acknowledge **the pressures of perfectionism that are acutely felt on the design industry** side of things, as well as [the other corresponding White Supremacy culture characteristics that accompany it](https://www.whitesupremacyculture.info/one-right-way.html).

+## Against extraction

+Equal participation also guards against two other closely related and undesirable outcomes of more traditional design practices.
+The first of the two is **extraction**.

 <div class="centered-media-outer">
   <picture class="centered-media-inner-2">
     <source